andimeier/sudokusolver/README.md

 and place it in a folder beside the Sudoku solver project.

+### Run unit tests

 Running

     make test

 in the project directory will try to locate Unity at `../unity/`.

+## Sudoku tests

+A test suite of Sudoku puzzles can be executed by:

+    ./test_all_sudokus.sh

+This will go through all files in the `examples` folder and its subfolders and try to solve all found Sudokus.
+The result is shown.